 I think it's always tough.
 You tread a fine line with cultural appropriation, between what is right and what isn't.
 I think I would boycott it until I could see something positive coming out of it, but I think everyone's entitled to their own opinion, and I think it should definitely be spoken about.
-People have to realise the history and the weight behind words, rather than plucking them out of the sky.
+People have to realize the history and the weight behind words, rather than plucking them out of the sky.

 Steve, 22, and Richard, 20

 VICE: Do you see anything wrong with calling a rum bar The Plantation?